Luís Fernando (footballer, born 1983)

-Luís Fernando Rodrigues dos Santos (born 21 December 1983 in Santana do Livramento, Rio Grande do Sul), known as his given name Luís Fernando or Luizao, is a Brazilian footballer.
+Luís Fernando Rodrigues dos Santos (born 21 December 1983), known as his given name Luís Fernando or Luizao, is a former Brazilian footballer.

 Football career

 South America

 He started his professional career at Bella Vista of Primera División Uruguaya.
 He then moved to Deportes Concepción of Liga Chilena de Fútbol: Primera B, before back to Brazil for Guarani of Campeonato Brasileiro Série B.

 Switzerland

 He signed by Swiss 2.
 Liga interregional (4th division) club FC Ascona on 31 August 2005, just few days he was signed by Grêmio Esportivo Glória.

 He scored 14 goals in 9 games, and AC Lugano of Swiss Challenge League, signed him on 22 January 2006.

 On 25 September 2007, he moved to SC Kriens.